simedis/blender/doc/python_api/rst/bge_types/bge.types.KX_CubeMap.rst

       A float < 1.0f will make the distance to camera used to compute levels of detail decrease.

+      :warning: To use objects LoD while we render cubemaps, the option "CubeMap LoD" has to be checked in Scene tab.

       :type: float

    .. method:: update()